smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

 .. describe:: [xyz]

-     a "character class" or "character set"; in this case, the pattern matches either an ``x``, a ``y``, or a ``z``.
+     a 'character class' or 'character set'; in this case, the pattern matches either an ``x``, a ``y``, or a ``z``.
 Character sets specify an *alternative* expression for a single character.
 If the brackets ``[`` and ``]`` are to be matched quotes or backslashes have to be used.